-Shopping cart abandonment is a global issue that has been creating problems in sales and conversions of numerous stores around the world.
-Even with passing time, the problem looms large over the eCommerce Stores.
+Shopping cart abandonment is a global issue that has been creating problems for the sales and conversions of the eCommerce store around the world.
+Even with the passing time, the problem looms large over the eCommerce Stores.
 “The Remarketing report” prepared by the SaleCycle, a behavioral marketing company, shows the graveness of the situation.
 Here are the important insights regarding the same report.

 As per the SaleCycle research on 500 leading global brands in the second quarter of the year 2016, the following crucial trends were observed.